kev-fbx/model-viewer/README.md

 To navigate the model, use LMB to orbit around the model, and MOUSE WHEEL to zoom in and out.

-The application also opens a terminal containing debug info.
+The application also opens a terminal containing mesh loading debug info.